Hoyg/azuredevopslabs/labs/vstsextend/selenium/readme.md

    ![seleniumtestfirefox](images/seleniumtestfirefox.png)

-Once the release succeeds, click on **Tests** tab to analyze the test results.
-Select the required filters from dropdown in **Outcome** section to view the tests and their status.
+Once the release succeeds, click on the **Tests** tab to analyze the test results.
+Select the required filters from the dropdown in **Outcome** section to view the tests and their status.

 ![analyzetests](images/testsuccess.png)